chenlinear/chenlinear.github.io/content/posts/20230304-Book-review-Lost-in-Math.md

 I think I have refound what got me into physics in the first place, though I can't tell what it is exactly.
 I can't wait to go on yet another Odyssey with her next book: [_Existential Physics: A Scientist's Guide to Life's Biggest Questions_](https://www.amazon.com/Existential-Physics-Scientists-Biggest-Questions/dp/1984879456).
 I'm a big fan of Jean-Paul Sartre and Existentialism, maybe they would show up.

-Reading this book feels like saying an official goodbye to my childhood and get into the real thing.
+Reading this book feels like saying an official goodbye to my childhood and getting into the real thing.
 I know there are unresolved questions, and I want to deal with them.

 [^1]: Fermi parodox?
 [^2]: It would be even more beautiful written as $(J_k)_{lm} = - i \varepsilon _{klm}$.